-When you have custody of the kids, keep your personal activities at bay.
-Kids actually love to do simple things with their parents such as go shopping and cooking kid-friendly meals.
+When you have parenting time with your kids, keep anything that will divert your attention away from them to a minimum.
+Kids actually love to do simple things with their parents – such as play games, go to the park, or shop for and then cook a kid-friendly meal.
 The chances are that if they shop and cook with you, they will be less picky eaters and have fun with food.

 Children often talk to their friends about a divorce.
 Their friends are a part of their support system and as such, it is a good idea to invite their friends to go places with you.
 Whether it’s a camping trip over a weekend, going to a theme park or just going to a movie, it will help your kids to become more secure in their newfound parental relationships.

 8. Spend as Much Time as Possible with Kids